- Myths and Facts about Rape

 Myth – She didn't struggle so she was not raped.

-Fact – Most women are too afraid to struggle because of threats of violence if they make a sound.
+Fact – Most women are too afraid to struggle because of threats of violence.

 Myth – Women enjoy rape.
 Some women ask for it.
 Women lead the rapist on.